Pound–Drever–Hall technique: Overview of technique

 Phase modulated light, consisting of a carrier frequency and two side bands, is directed onto a two-mirror cavity.
-Light reflected off the cavity is measured using a high speed photodetector, the reflected signal consists of the two unaltered side bands along with a phase-shifted carrier component.
+Light reflected off the cavity is measured using a high speed photodetector; the reflected signal consists of the two unaltered side bands along with a phase-shifted carrier component.
 The photodetector signal is mixed down with a local oscillator, which is in phase with the light modulation.
 After phase shifting and filtering, the resulting electronic signal gives a measure of how far the laser carrier is off resonance with the cavity and may be used as feedback for active stabilization.
 The feedback is typically carried out using a PID controller which takes the PDH error signal readout and converts it into a voltage that can be fed back to the laser to keep it locked on resonance with the cavity.

-The main innovation of the PDH technique is to monitor the derivative of the cavity transmission with respect to detuning, rather than the cavity transmission itself.
+The main innovation of the PDH technique is to monitor the derivative of the cavity transmission with respect to detuning, rather than the cavity transmission itself, which is symmetric about the resonant frequency.
 Unlike a side-of-fringe lock, this allows the sign of the feedback signal to be correctly determined on both sides of resonance.
 The derivative is measured via rapid modulation of the input signal and subsequent mixing with the drive waveform, much as in electron paramagnetic resonance.